NeuralNetworkVerification/Marabou/README.md

 Build and Dependencies
 ------------------------------------------------------------------------------

-Marabou can be built on Linux and macOS.
-Marabou depends on the Boost library which is automatically downloaded and built when you run make.
+Marabou depends on the Boost library, which is automatically downloaded and built when you run make.
 Library CXXTEST comes included in the repository.

-The marabou build process is using CMake version 3.2 (or later), You can get CMake [here](https://cmake.org/download/)
+The marabou build process uses CMake version 3.2 (or later).
+You can get CMake [here](https://cmake.org/download/).

+Marabou can be built for Linux, MacOS, or Windows machines.

+### Build Instructions for Linux or MacOS

 To build marabou using CMake run:
 ```